musabbirbaki/CSCI2020U_Assignments/README.txt

 Author: Musabbir Ahmed Baki

 To run the program, copy each line below and paste it in the terminal.
 Note that each line is a separate command.
+Alternatively the project can also be imported in to Intellij and executed from there, in that case these commands won't be neccessary.

 ----------------------------Setup Commands---------------------------------
 git clone https://github.com/musabbirbaki/CSCI2020U_Assignments.git